santrancisco/ebfe_site/content/posts/ipconvert.md

 Other potential bypasses:
   - Simple A record
+  - Openredirect of the current site incase there is a whitelist on the input domain ( some common params: uri;langTo;Page;redirect;next;redirecUrl)
   - A record with multiple ip addresses listed
   - IPV6
   - 3xx redirect